Portrait of Anthony Wayne painted by Thomas Pauley

 Fort Wayne was designated a Michigan State Historic Site in 1958 and entered into the National Register of Historic Places in 1971.
 The State of Michigan wants to upgrade the property into a multi-use facility while maintaining the fort's historical significance.
 Once the new International Transport Bridge is built in old Delray, the United States customs plaza will be located near the historic site.
 More information on restoration plans can be found in the Detroit News link below.

 Another little known fact is that in 1930, stunt man and young actor Marion Michael Morrison was originally given the stage name of Anthony Wayne by director Raoul Walsh.
-Fox Studios changed his name to John Wayne because Anthony sounded too Italian.
+Major-General Anthony Wayne was Walsh's favorite Revolutionary War general.
+Fox Studios decided to change his name to John Wayne because Anthony sounded too Italian.

 For more information on preservation plans for Historic Fort Wayne: